-- Analyses the annual or interim BCR risk strategy, the quarterly Risk Report, the Risk Appetite Statement, the ICAAP related policies, the Retail and Corporate risk policies (including pouvoirs), the Risk Materiality Assessment results; - Analyses the Recovery plan and represents BCR Recovery Steering body for the initiation and implementation of recovery measures: - Analyses the annual review of the limits for countries and sovereign entities and for banks and financial institutions affiliated to banking groups; - Analyses the collateral management policy; - Analyses the stress testing results; - Approves rating cut-offs, credit risk acceptance rules/minimum risk requirements for clients and products, policy rules for lending products;

-- Approves the IRB Approach policies and methodologies (related to rating systems, RWA, own funds requirements, data quality and other); - Approves the rating models (all segments) and risk parameters (PD, LGD, CCF) methodology and regular review/results for credit risk: - Analyses and approves the risk and financial impact of the rating models redevelopment, risk parameters review, changes in rating cut-offs, and other material changes in risk management policies; - approves the stress test and ICAAP timeline and stress test scenarios; - regularly analyses, monitors and assesses the overall credit risk development, credit risk-weighted assets and risk parameters development, the market and liquidity risk development, the models and parameters performance on credit risk, market risk, liquidity risk, collaterals.
+- analyses the annual or interim BCR risk strategy, the quarterly Risk Report, the Risk Appetite Statement, the ICAAP related policies, the Retail and Corporate risk policies (including pouvoirs), the Risk Materiality Assessment results; - analyses the Recovery plan and represents BCR Recovery Steering body for the initiation and implementation of recovery measures; - analyses the annual review of the limits for countries and sovereign entities and for banks and financial institutions affiliated to banking groups; - analyses the collateral management policy; - analyses the stress testing results; - approves rating cut-offs, credit risk acceptance rules/minimum risk requirements for clients and products, policy rules for lending products: - analyses the IRB Approach policies and methodologies (related to rating systems, RWA, own funds requirements, data quality and other): - analyses the rating models (all segments) and risk parameters (PD, LGD, CCF) methodology and regular review/results for credit risk: - analyses the risk and financial impact of the rating models redevelopment, risk parameters review, changes in rating cut-offs, and other material changes in risk management policies; - approves the stress test and ICAAP timeline and stress test scenarios; - regularly analyses, monitors and assesses the overall credit risk development, credit risk-weighted assets and risk parameters development, the market and liquidity risk development, the models and parameters performance on credit risk, market risk, liquidity risk, collaterals.

-Until December 31st 2017, the Risk Committee of the Management Board convened in 19 regular with physical presence and through other means of distance communication meetings.
+Until December 31st 2018, the Risk Committee of the Management Board convened in 18 regular with physical presence and through other means of distance communication meetings.